0xstonegm/dodgetracker/README.md

 ### What is Queue Dodging?

 To play a ranked game of League of Legends, you queue up to get matched with other players also in queue.
-When a lobby is found, you press accept to enter champion selection.
-Once in champion selection, each player in both teams picks the champion (character) that they want to play.
+When a lobby is found, you press accept to enter [champion selection](https://lol.fandom.com/wiki/New_To_League/Gameplay/Champ_Select).
+Once in champion selection, each player in both teams picks the [champion](https://leagueoflegends.fandom.com/wiki/Champion) (character) that they want to play.
 After champion selection is finished, all players load into the actual game and the game begins.

 The act of leaving champion selection before it is finished and a game has started is called a queue dodge.
 There are multiple reasons as to why you might want to leave champion selection, for example you might determine that the enemy team has picked champions that are good against yours, or you realize that you do not have time to actually play a game.
 Queue dodging can also be unintentional, for example your computer might crash during champion selection.

-The ranking system is based on league points (LP), when you win a game you gain LP and when you lose a game you lose LP.
+The [ranking system](<https://leagueoflegends.fandom.com/wiki/Rank_(League_of_Legends)>) in League of Legends is based on league points (LP), when you win a game you gain LP and when you lose a game you lose LP.
 Queue dodging gives both a LP penalty and a time penalty.
 When you dodge, you lose LP and you are not allowed to queue up for a new game for a certain amount of time.

 - [Riot Games on queue dodging](https://support-leagueoflegends.riotgames.com/hc/en-us/articles/201751844-Queue-Dodging)
 - [Unofficial LOL Wiki on queue dodging](https://leagueoflegends.fandom.com/wiki/Queue_dodging)